typesense/typesense-website/docs-site/content/guide/docsearch.md

 description: "Add DocSearch to documentation sites with Typesense's scraper and JavaScript search bar, including setup for Docusaurus-style structured content."
 ---

-# Search for Documentation Sites
+# DocSearch for Documentation Sites

-The good folks over at Algolia have built and open-sourced [DocSearch](https://github.com/algolia/docsearch), which is a suite of tools specifically built to index data from a documentation site and then add a search bar to the site quickly.
+The good folks over at Algolia built and open-sourced [DocSearch](https://github.com/algolia/docsearch), a suite of tools that crawls structured documentation, indexes the content, and adds a search bar that returns relevant sections as users type.

-This article will show you how to use a customized version of DocSearch that works with Typesense.
-In fact, the search bar you see on Typesense's own documentation site is built with this customized version of DocSearch.
+This guide shows you how to use a customized version of DocSearch that works with Typesense.
+The search bar on the Typesense documentation site uses this same implementation.

 Typesense's customized version of DocSearch is made up of two components: